 There was live music, craft and food stalls, donkey rides, ceramic painting and a beautiful Punch and Judy show in the dappled shade (my photo above) of a big beautiful tree.
-It felt very relaxed and never crowded.
+It felt very relaxed.
 I'm guessing that it's the sort of event that was down to few dedicated community-minded people - well done.

 When we could persuade (i.e bribe) our two children to sit, we enjoyed watching the live music on the non-threateningly sized stage - it was great to lounge around on a rug, or on the scattered hay bales, munching a picnic.
 My picture is here is of the stage during 'pack-up' - I was too distracted to take one earlier when there were loads more people, honest!
 Unfortunately we missed Dads Aloud (has anyone every seen them? what are they like?) but at the end of the programme we caught the Nzinga Dance African drumming group and the Brockley Ukelele Group.